ToH2002/cantabile-for-beginners/README.md

 Hello and welcome to the Cantabile community!

-Cantabile is a powerful tool for performing music with software instruments and effects, and there is a very active group of people here who use it during live performances and are happy to help new users getting to grips with Cantabile.
+[Cantabile](https://www.cantabilesoftware.com/) is a powerful tool for performing music with software instruments and effects, and there is a very active group of people here who use it during live performances and are happy to help new users getting to grips with Cantabile.

 While Cantabile is very powerful, it is also a complex piece of software - learning Cantabile is a bit like learning an instrument.
 You’ll have to learn some foundations before you can really use Cantabile for your specific application.
 You will have to invest some time and be serious about understanding how it all works - Cantabile is not a simple “click-and-play” solution.

+There are a number of topics that are frequently asked by new users of Cantabile in the [Cantabile forum]([https://community.cantabilesoftware.com/](https://community.cantabilesoftware.com/)); to avoid having to answer these questions all over again for every new user, this is an attempt to create a first foundation of knowledge that will enable you to take your first steps with Cantabile, and also to have a common basis of reference when you come to the forum to ask your question.

-We (a group of experienced Cantabile users) have created this guide to help you with your learning journey - once you work your way through this guide, you should be able to use Cantabile for most of the usual scenarios and build on that to get to the more sophisticated things.
+This will by no means be the tell-all-and-end-all manual for Cantabile, but once you work your way through this guide, you should be able to get going, using Cantabile for most of the usual scenarios, and also have the knowledge to find your own way, building on that to get to the more sophisticated things with the available resources.

+This document has been created on the basis of my learnings getting started and more experienced with Cantabile over the years, and prioritized by the topics of the questions I frequently read in the [Cantabile forum](https://community.cantabilesoftware.com/).

+I have invited other experienced users to contribute to this article.
+All contributors will be credited explicitly here - thanx in advance for your help!

 # What Cantabile does